 The definitions of freedom found on internet search engines will give you more insight into how we can perceive freedom and apply it to our everyday lives.
 It also gives us an answer to why its meaning differs from one individual to another.

 Answering the Question

 I could continue on the above scenarios, but I would expect most of the readers of this post will see where I am going with this.
 Equality is the doorway to freedom in my opinion.
-Equality gives a level playing field to all, the ability the seek your desires without roadblocks, the ability to fail or succeed at a rate in which you control.
+Equality gives a level playing field to all, the ability the seek your desires without roadblocks, and the ability to fail or succeed at a rate in which you control.
 The ability to have the same access to the tools, places, information, and resources at the level of those around you.
-No hindrance, no special treatments, just the ability to have them available at the same rate as others under the laws and rules that govern us.
+No hindrances, no special treatments, just the ability to have them available at the same rate as others under the laws and rules that govern us.